hasanaliozkan-dev/SFSGL/README.md

 # **SFSGL (Simple File Sharing Gathering Library)**

 ### Description
-This is a simple file sharing and gathering library.
+This is a simple file-sharing and gathering library.
 It provides a simple interface to share and gather files.
 The library is implemented using Flask and Flask-RESTful.
 The library provides two interfaces, one for sharing files and the other for gathering files.
 The library is implemented in a way that it can be used as a standalone application.
-The main purpose of this library is applying programming course assignments and quizes in a safe and secure way (without using of ChatGPT, Copilot, etc.).
-For example in your lab if you have an intranet you can share your programming assignments with your students and gather their solutions without using any other tools.
-They only reach your server they can't connect outside of the lab network.
+This library's main purpose is to apply programming course assignments and quizzes safely and securely (without using ChatGPT, Copilot, etc.).
+For example, in your lab, if you have an intranet you can share your programming assignments with your students and gather their solutions without using any other tools.
+They only reach your server and they can't connect outside of the lab network.

 ### Installation
 You can install the library using pip.